 - …of Afternoon Tea – Enjoy a cup of tea and partake in this quintessentially English tradition.
 London has all sorts of afternoon teas, with some of the city’s best hotels serving this indulgent treat.

 - …of Fancy Hot Cocoa – Yes, tea is a fine beverage to keep you warm.
 However, sometimes you need something thicker, richer, and warmer– like a decadent cup of hot chocolate.
 Luckily, London has loads of fancy venues to enjoy hot chocolate, but head to Rococo Chocolate in Belgravia for the best.

-- …of Indian Chai – Warm-up with a steaming and sweet cup of Indian Chai, honoring the cultures that the British Empire brought back to the capital.
+- …of Indian Chai – Warm up with a steaming and sweet cup of Indian Chai, honoring the cultures that the British Empire brought back to the capital.
 This exquisite beverage is a heavenly concoction made of whole cinnamon, cardamom, cloves, peppercorns, and ginger, all boiled up together with tea leaves and sugar in a pot of milk and water.

-- …of Mulled Wine – Did you know Britain has its own unique intepretation of mulled wine?
+- …of Mulled Wine – Did you know Britain has its own unique interpretation of mulled wine?
 You can find it at a number of the Christmas markets mentioned above.
 (I’m also working on a recipe that I’ll post here soon!)

 9. London Winter Events & Festivals

 With COVID under control – the pandemic seems like a distant memory when you’re walking the busy London streets – most public events in the city are back in full swing for 2022 and 2023.
 Below, you’ll find a list of all the festivals and events London is hosting in the winter months.